-Because dilators are designed to work inside the vagina, the FDA requires that they are made from body-safe medical-grade materials.
-In the case of Vuvatech dilators, hard medical-grade plastic is used for both their magnetic and non-magnetic dilators, whereas Intimate Rose dilators are made with soft and smooth medical-grade silicone.
+Because dilators are designed to work inside the vagina it is important for a brand to be registered and compliant with the FDA.
+Intimate Rose dilators are one of the few brands on the market to be registered and compliant with the FDA.
+In the case of Vuvatech dilators, hard medical-grade plastic is used for both their non-magnetic and magnetic dilators, whereas Intimate Rose dilators are made with soft and smooth medical-grade silicone.

 According to customer reviews, plastic dilators feel firm and rigid in comparison to the soft and more flexible silicone dilators.
+The Intimate Rose dilators are noted to be silky smooth and soft but firm enough to be highly effective for dilation.
 Users also noted that Intimate Rose dilators made from medical-grade silicone felt more ‘life-like’ and comfortable when inserted into the vagina.
 In fact, one reviewer declared “the comfort level of silicone dilators is through the roof compared to their plastic counterparts!”

 Additionally, many customers comment that the silicone dilators from Intimate Rose are easier to hold once lubrication is applied, in contrast to the plastic dilators from Vuvatech, which are often described as slippery to grasp with lubrication.